 When most of us hear the term skin whitening, we think of literally whitening the skin’s color - bleaching it.
 In some countries, where colonization has a painful past, that sadly is what skin whitening means.
 Since whiter skin is often a standard of beauty in these countries people take drastic and often unsafe measures to painfully remove the melanin from their skin in order to make it whiter in color.

-However in East Asian countries, where our beloved K-Beauty finds it home, skin whitening has a completely different meaning.
+However in East Asian countries, where our beloved K-Beauty finds it home, skin whitening sometimes has a different meaning.

-In countries like China, Japan and Korea this term has nothing to do with the actual color of the skin but speaks more to the texture and overall health of the skin.
-The women in these countries strive to have skin that is radiant and luminescent – they want their skin to glow not have a lighter color.
+In the context of most Korean beauty products, this term has nothing to do with the actual color of the skin but speaks more to the texture and overall health of the skin.
+They're designed to result in skin that is radiant and luminescent; skin with a bright glow, not a lighter color.